PhotoAlto/Eric Audras/Getty Images

 About

-The Freedom and Opportunity Academic Prize recognizes and provides financial awards to faculty at higher education institutions as they write and disseminate original research and develop projects and programs that explore topics related to The Heritage Foundation’s current priority issue areas and broader issues around freedom and opportunity.
+Through the Freedom and Opportunity Academic Prizes, The Heritage Foundation supports and encourages the research, publications, and programs of faculty who are aligned with the foundation’s mission at colleges, universities, and seminaries throughout the United States.
+The Freedom and Opportunity Academic Prizes recognizes and provides financial awards to faculty at higher education institutions as they write and disseminate original research and develop projects and programs that explore topics related to The Heritage Foundation’s current priority issue areas and broader issues around freedom and opportunity.

 Prize winners receive financial awards of $15,000 in recognition of their past accomplishments, the importance of their current work, and their future promise in the academy, especially in relation to public policy.
-Recipients of the Freedom and Opportunity Academic Prizes are also invited to participate in a Summer Colloquium, and Workshop in Washington, D.C. with leading academics, scholars from Heritage, and their fellow prize winners.
+Recipients of the Freedom and Opportunity Academic Prizes are also invited to participate in a Summer Colloquium and Workshop in Washington, D.C. with leading academics, scholars from Heritage, and their fellow prize winners.

 Why the Academic Prize?